ravi9/openvino-wiki/GPUPluginDebugUtils.md

 In some cases you might want to get actual values in each layer execution to compare it with some reference blob.
 In order to do that we have
 `OV_GPU_DumpLayersPath` option in debug config.
 For the usage of debug config, please see [link](#debug-config).

+As a prerequisite, enable ENABLE_DEBUG_CAPS from cmake configuration.

+Then, check runtime layer name by executing benchmark_app with OV_GPU_Verbose=1.
+It is better to be checked with this than through IR because this may be slightly different.
+OV_GPU_Verbose=1 will show log of execution of each layer.

 ```
 # As a prerequisite, enable ENABLE_DEBUG_CAPS from cmake configuration.
 export OV_GPU_DumpLayersPath=path/to/dir